morgenthaler-de/AdsRemote/README.md

-A .NET wrapper around Beckhoff's TwinCAT.Ads API library.
+High-level interface for Beckhoff's TwinCAT.Ads API library.
 Project is not affiliated with Beckhoff.

 Getting started
 ===============